uzeful/VA_Project/README.md

 * \*.wav: the 125 seconds of audio file
 * afeat.npy: the numpy compressed auditory feature (120\*128)
 * vfeat.npy: the numpy compressed visual feature (120\*1024)

-*Note: we extract 125 seconds of video and audio file just to ensure that we can obtain 120 seconds of features.*
+<font color=#0099ff size=10>Note: we extract 125 seconds of video and audio file just to ensure that we can obtain 120 seconds of features.</font>

 The following pic shows one example
 <p align="center">